Metronome Film & Television: Banijay Finland

 Banijay Finland is the Finnish television production division of Banijay Nordics which itself is a division of French production & distribution company Banijay Entertainment.

 Meter/Jarowskij

-Meter/Jarowskij (formerly known as Meter Television AB) is the unscripted entertainment production division of Jarowskij which is a subsidiary of Banijay Entertainment's Nordics division Banijay Nordics that creates and produce non-scripted and unscripted programming.
+Meter/Jarowskij (formerly known as Meter Studios, Meter Film & Television AB and Meter Television AB) is the unscripted entertainment production division of Jarowskij which is a subsidiary of Banijay Entertainment's Nordics division Banijay Nordics that creates and produce non-scripted and unscripted programming.